open-gamma-ray-astro/gamma-astro-data-formats/source/info/fits-arrays.rst

 As you can see, there's three axes.

-The first two are Galactic longitude and latitude and the pixel to sky coordinate mapping is specified by header keywords according to the `FITS WCS standard <http://fits.gsfc.nasa.gov/fits_wcs.html>`__.
+The first two are Galactic longitude and latitude and the pixel to sky coordinate mapping is specified by header keywords according to the `FITS WCS`_ standard.

 I think the energy axis isn't a valid FITS WCS axis specification. ds9 uses the `C????3` keys to infer a WCS mapping of pixels to energies, but it is incorrect.